-Financial Instruments - Classifications
+(a) Financial Instruments - Classifications

-The definition of a financial instrument is: 'Any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity'.
-Non exchange transactions such as taxes or Government Grants do not give rise to financial instruments.
+A financial instrument is a contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
+Non-exchange transactions, such as those relating to taxes, benefits and government grants, do not give rise to financial instruments.